-Call Your Insurance Company - Don't Talk To The Other Guy's Insurance Company
+Number 2: Call Your Insurance Co. - Don't Talk To The Other Driver's Insurance Co.

 After a car accident you should report the accident to your insurance company.
 Your insurance company is there to help you.
-You should cooperate with them because your insurance coverage carries personal injury protection benefits (a/k/a PIP), which will cover up to $8,000.00 in benefits for medical bills (or $2,000.00 in medical bills if you have private health insurance) and lost wages.
+You should cooperate with them because your insurance coverage carries Personal Injury Protection benefits (PIP), which will cover up to $8,000.00 in benefits for medical bills (or $2,000.00 in medical bills if you have private health insurance) and lost wages.

 You will also be receiving phone calls from the other car's insurance company.
 You SHOULD NOT talk with them.
 Regardless of what they say, you are not required or obligated to talk with them.
 They will want to get information about your medical condition, ask you to sign a medical release so they can get your medical records and most certainly want to take a recorded statement from you.
 They may even tell you that you must do these things or else they will close or deny your claim.
 Don't believe them.
 The adjusters from the other insurance company are trained to protect their company and their insured.
 They will try to twist your words around in a recorded statement to make it look like you were at fault or partially at fault.
 This way they can either deny the claim or only accept a percentage of fault to save money for their insurance company.
 You should also be aware that the recorded statement could be used in the future against you if you have to file a lawsuit to pursue compensation for your injuries.